meenakship3/chinese-whispers/TESTING.md

 **macOS:**

-- Check System Settings → Notifications → "Chinese Whispers" or "Electron"
+- Check System Settings → Notifications → "Lockbox" or "Electron"
 - Ensure notifications are set to "Alerts" (not Banners)
 - Turn off Do Not Disturb/Focus mode
 - Notifications should appear in the top-right corner